 Use dry shampoo after straightening — dry shampoo is great for removing moisture and oils which would otherwise contribute to the loss of straightness.
 By cutting down on their presence after straightening, you can maintain straightness for a few more hours.

 Give your hair a break from straightening now and then — although there are ways to minimise and prevent heat damage from using a hair straightener, it’s still unnatural to expose your hair to that kind of temperature every single day.
 Even if your hair isn’t severely damaged, giving your straightener a day off here and there allows your hair a chance to recover.
 Ideally, it would help if you used a deep moisturiser on these days to nourish your hair and rehydrate it.
-Healthy, recovered hair will always be much more manageable than hair that is dried out from constant straightening and exposure to heat.
+Healthy, recovered hair will always be much more manageable than hair that is dried out from constant straightening and exposure to hot tools.
+Check out a few of our natural hair straightening methods here.

 Hands off the hair — while the temptation to play with one’s hair may be vast for some people, it can also do a lot to detract from the effects of holding spray and styling efforts.
 Constant fiddling encourages frizzing and curling and can cause your hair to lose its straightness sooner than necessary.